Health and safety impacts of AUD: What to know

 Alcohol interferes with the brain’s communication pathways and can affect the way the brain looks and works.
 These disruptions can change mood and behavior and make it harder to think clearly and move with coordination.
 Alcohol can even shrink the brain.

 Alcohol-related dementia, Wernicke-Korsakoff syndrome (WK syndrome), used to be referred to as “wet brain.”
-In heavy drinkers, poor nutrition decreases the body’s ability to absorb thiamine from food and increases the chance of developing WK syndrome.
+In heavy drinkers, a poor diet increases the chance of developing WK syndrome.
 Without treatment this can lead to permanent memory loss, and be life threatening.

 Ongoing misuse of alcohol can cause brain damage and increase the risk for dementia.